[Minor revision–posted 11/11/22 (replaces 2/3/21 edition)]

 e.
 Written Responses

 Employees have the right to provide their supervisor a written response to any evaluation within 10 business days of receiving, meeting, and discussing the evaluation with their supervisor.
 Responses must be signed and dated.
 Formal complaints beyond the employee's right to provide a written response should be addressed through the non-faculty employee complaint procedures.
-See OP 70.10, Non-faculty Employee Complaint Procedure, for details.
+See OP 70.10, Non-faculty Employee Complaint Procedures, for details.

 3. Position Description and Performance Evaluation Process